If you are a professional and want to be perceived as a professional, you need to have a professional email address. It makes sense, doesn’t it?

 Glofox is ideal for fitness studios, gyms, yoga studios, and multi-location fitness businesses.
 You can try it out for free by requesting a free demo before committing to a monthly subscription.

 You will get a cool Member App for Android and iOS devices which is pretty simple and easy to use.
 Members will be able to book classes online, complete online payments, connect the app to their social media accounts etc.

 MINDBODY was created for gym, fitness, and wellness business owners to help them focus on what matters the most – mind and body.

-Once you complete MINDBODY login, you will be able to get a free demo before subscribing to MINDBODY online.
+Once you complete the MINDBODY login, you will be able to get a free demo before subscribing to MINDBODY online.
 MINDBODYonline offers two types of software: one for small businesses and one for the enterprise.
 The most important features include things like online booking, marketing, the point of sale etc.

 So it doesn’t matter if you are just a small gym owner or if you’re running a big wellness business because MB is equally as good for both.
-If you are not sure whether or not it’s a right choice for you, you can contact MINDBODY support at any time.
+If you are not sure whether or not it’s the right choice for you, you can contact MINDBODY support at any time.